 2. The shared struggle.
 Swimming – or rather – the shared experience of endless laps and the shared glory of triumph – will create and forge bonds that will last a lifetime.
 Regardless of how you may feel about some of your teammates outside of the pool, you cannot help but respect them for being right beside you during every early morning practice.

 3. That your new favorite song is only one workout away.
-The shortest distance between a song being a casual favorite to being on steady, unending repeat for hours is one practice.
+The shortest distance between a song being a casual favorite to being on steady, unending repeat for hours is one single swim practice.
 How many times have you gone into a practice with a song in your head, only to sprint home afterwards to download it?
 If you’re like me, too many times to count.
 Nothing guarantees a song’s place on your “most played” playlist than singing it over and over in your head for two hours.

 4. How to make a plan to achieve cool stuff.
 No matter where we fall on the scale of swimming ability, from age grouper to national champion, we each have things we’d like to do with our swimming.
 In order to do so, we pick a goal, make a plan, and get after it.
 Swimming is a perfect proving ground for learning how goal setting works best for each of us.
 There are fewer things more satisfying than having a dream, putting together a strategy, and then achieving it from start to end.